Why is this medication prescribed?

 Before receiving luspatercept-aamt,

-- tell your doctor and pharmacist if you are allergic to luspatercept-aamt, any other medications, or any of the ingredients in luspatercep-aamt.
-Ask your pharmacistor for a list of the ingredients.
+- tell your doctor and pharmacist if you are allergic to luspatercept-aamt, any other medications, or any of the ingredients in luspatercep-aamt injection.
+Ask your pharmacist or for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: hormone replacement therapy (HRT) or oral contraceptives (birth control pills).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had blood clots in your legs, lungs, or eyes; high blood pressure; if you smoke; or if you have had your spleen removed.
+- tell your doctor if you smoke or if you have or have ever had blood clots in your legs, lungs, or eyes; high blood pressure; extramedullary hematopoietic masses (formation of blood cells outside of the bone marrow that create clumps of developing blood cells in other areas of your body); an enlarged liver or spleen; or if you have had your spleen removed.

 - tell your doctor if you are pregnant or plan to become pregnant.
 You may need to have a pregnancy test before starting treatment.
 You should not become pregnant while you are taking luspatercept-aamt.
 You should use effective birth control to prevent pregnancy during your treatment with luspatercept-aamt and for at least 3 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while using luspatercept-aamt injection, call your doctor immediately.
 Luspatercept-aamt may harm the fetus.